Patch Management Policy: A Practical Guide

 What’s more, asset inventory and tracking should be accompanied by categorization and reporting, so you have detailed info about your hardware and software available after a scan and thus gain full visibility in your environment.

-2. Assign Patch Management roles in your team
+2. Assigning Patch Management roles in your team

 The key to patching efficiency is putting the right people in charge, who will be able to properly handle patch management-related aspects.
 Everyone on the team should have clearly defined roles and responsibilities – all parties involved must know exactly who owns which process.
 Additionally, the main aspect that you should keep in mind is to never let your users take care of the patching themselves.